orfeotoolbox/OTB/README.md

 ### Installation

-We provide ready-to-use packages for Windows, Mac and Linux.
+We provide ready-to-use packages for Windows, Docker and Linux.
 [Download them here](https://www.orfeo-toolbox.org/download/) on our website, and see instructions for your platform [here in the Cookbook](https://www.orfeo-toolbox.org/CookBook/Installation.html).

 If you're interested, you can also [compile from source](https://www.orfeo-toolbox.org/SoftwareGuide/SoftwareGuidech2.html#x16-190002).